The American President

 The American President is a 1995 American political romantic comedy drama film directed and produced by Rob Reiner and written by Aaron Sorkin.
-The film stars Michael Douglas as President Andrew Shepherd, a widower who pursues a romantic relationship with environmental lobbyist Sydney Ellen Wade (Annette Bening) – who has just moved to Washington, D.C. – while at the same time attempting to win the passage of a crime control bill during a re-election year.
+It stars Michael Douglas as President Andrew Shepherd, a widower who pursues a romantic relationship with Sydney Ellen Wade (Annette Bening), an environmental lobbyist who has just moved to Washington, D.C.
 Martin Sheen, Michael J. Fox and Richard Dreyfuss star in supporting roles.

-The American President grossed $108 million on a budget of $62 million, and was praised by critics for its performances (especially Douglas's and Bening's), musical score, story, and screenplay.
-The film earned composer Marc Shaiman a nomination for the Academy Award for Best Original Musical or Comedy Score.
-The film was nominated for 5 Golden Globes: Best Picture – Musical or Comedy, Best Director, Best Actor – Musical or Comedy, Best Actress – Musical or Comedy, and Best Screenplay.
+The American President was released on November 17, 1995, by Columbia Pictures (through Sony Pictures Releasing) in the United States and Canada and by Universal Pictures (through United International Pictures) in international markets, and grossed $108 million on a budget of $62 million.
+It was praised for its lead performances, score, story, and screenplay, and nominated for Golden Globes for Best Picture – Musical or Comedy, Best Director, Best Actor – Musical or Comedy, Best Actress – Musical or Comedy, and Best Screenplay.
+Marc Shaiman was nominated for the Academy Award for Best Original Musical or Comedy Score.
 In 2002, the American Film Institute ranked The American President No. 75 on its list of America's Greatest Love Stories.